 You’ll know that you’ve been enrolled because the course will be listed in the section called “Approved.”
 If the course has any practical and or tutorial sections, you are responsible for enrolling in these sections as per the departmental instructions.
 You are also responsible for any academic and or incidental fees arising from the course enrolment.

-Waiting lists will be closed as of September 18 for F section code courses; January 15 for S section code courses.
-Log on to ROSI/ACORN on September 19 and January 16 if you were on a waiting list and list your courses.
+Log on to ROSI/ACORN the day after the waiting lists close to see if you were enrolled in anything through the waiting list process (please refer to the Important Dates section for specific dates).
 If courses still appear in the section called “Wait” in the listing, check back later in the day.
 If the course is NOT listed in the section called “Approved” AND you no longer have courses in the section called “Wait,” you were not enrolled through the waiting list process.

 - Enrolling in Courses Using ROSI